DFE-Digital/get-into-teaching-app/app/views/content/three-things-to-help-you-get-into-teaching.md

 <h3 class="heading-3">Teacher training advisers</h3>

-Teacher training advisers can help you if you're a final year undergraduate student or already have a degree.
+<a href="/teacher-training-advisers">Teacher training advisers</a> can help you if you're a final year undergraduate student or already have a degree.
 They can help you:

 * choose the right training
 * find any financial support